ucdavis-informatics/pieval/docs/README_run_app.md

 PieVal is a WebApplication that runs on top of the following technologies (starting from lowest, OS and working up)

-1. Linux VM - This can be any flavor of linux supported at UCDHS that is capable of running Docker
+1. Linux VM - This can be any flavor of linux that is capable of running Docker
 1. Apache/httpd - This is web server that runs on linux.
-It must be configured with a UCDHS AD proxy to whatever port the webapplication is running on inside of Docker
+In production deployments, the webserver should proxy web trafffic to and from the webapp
 1. [Docker](https://www.docker.com/) - A technology for creating isolated runtime environments.
 1. [Docker Compose](https://www.docker.com/) - used to orchestrate 2 containers for this project
 1. Container 1 - WebApp